Valdermaut/hackathon/README.md

 # cB Labs HACKATHON
  A web application in PHP which will be an internship portal  but on a much smaller scale.
- PHP for back-end and HTML and CSS / Boostrap for UI
+ PHP for back-end and HTML and CSS / Bootstrap for UI

 The application  has 2 kinds of users, student and employer.